ncatlab/nlab-content/pages/7/5/1/8/28157/content.md

   0
   \mathrlap{\,,}
 $$
 where $a,b$ are objects in $C$.
-In the case where $C$ is abelian already, finitely presentable sheaves were studied under the name of __coherent functors__ by Auslander.
+In the case where $C$ is abelian already, finitely presentable additive presheaves of abelian groups were studied under the name of __coherent functors__ by Auslander.
+They are automatically coherent objects in the functor category, namely each finitely generated subobject of a finitely presentable functor is finitely presentable as well.
+Moreover, for $C$ small abelian, coherent functors are also projective.

 ### Verdier's definition